One to One Tech Program

 MacBooks should not be purchased second hand and/or through an unauthorized third party.
 This is to protect our students from purchasing damaged or stolen products that would not be supported by Apple.
 Macs purchased though these means are also not eligible for AppleCare+ which is required for our 1:1 program.

 For our 1:1 program, we allow any new MacBook Air or MacBook Pro.
-For most students the MacBook Air is recommended.
+For most students the MacBook Air with the $100 upgrade from the i3 processor to the i5 processor is recommended.
 Students who plan to take digital photography or use their MacBook for video editing may need a MacBook Pro which has more processing power and storage.
 Please remember that AppleCare+ must also be purchased with your mac as required by our 1:1 program.
 AppleCare+ can be purchased online, at the Apple Store or by calling 800-275-2273 within 60 days of purchase.

 Most MacBook models have only usb-c ports for connectivity.
 If you plan to connect older usb devices such as printers or flash drives we recommend purchasing a usb-c hub such as this.
 This hub will also allow you to connect an external display via hdmi, connect to a wired network and insert external memory cards.

 Our goal is to support as many financial aid families as we are able by providing a MacBook for any family who qualifies for one based on financial need.
 More details will be released in summer 2020.
 2. What applications (apps) will be provided to students in the 1:1 program?

 Students will be provided the following apps at no charge:

 – Microsoft Office

 Please note that these apps are only provided to our students while they remain students at Loyola High School.
 Once a student graduates or leaves Loyola, access to these apps will be revoked.3.
 What Apple MacBook do you recommend?